lcamero/laravel-starter-kit/README.md

 A series of packages have been pre-installed and configured to solve common needs in projects.
 Here's a breakdown of what's included:

 ### Production

-#### Laravel Fortify
-[Laravel Fortify](https://laravel.com/docs/12.x/fortify) is a frontend agnostic authentication backend for Laravel.
-It provides features like two-factor authentication, registration, password reset, and email verification, giving you full control over the user interface.

-This package was added mainly to enable 2 Factor Authentication (2FA) to the application and integrate it into the register/login flows, including the Laravel Socialite implementation.

 #### Laravel Horizon
 [Laravel Horizon](https://laravel.com/docs/12.x/horizon) provides a beautiful dashboard and code-driven configuration for managing [Redis](https://redis.io/) queues.